rosalindfranklininstitute/parakeet/docs/source/installation.rst

 also be necessary to set the CMAKE_CUDA_ARCHITECTURES variable.
 This variable is by default set to "OFF" in the CMakeLists.txt file which has the effect of compiling CUDA kernels on the fly.
-If you have an old GPU, this may not work and you will receive CUDA errors when attemping to run the simulations on the GPU.
+If you have an old GPU, this may not work and you will receive CUDA errors when attempting to run the simulations on the GPU.
 In this case simply set the variable to the architecture supported by your GPU as follows (the example below is for the compute_37 architecture):